jpvelez/transit-future/_posts/2009-11-29-purple-line-rebuild.md

 ## Rebuilding the tracks means faster commutes to the city.

-## And it means quicker trips to jobs, shopping, school and entertainment in Evanston and Wilmette.
+## And quicker trips to jobs, shopping, school and entertainment in Evanston and Wilmette.